-Some of the star birds of this tour include the impressive Great Argus, huge Helmeted & Rhinoceros Hornbills, Malayan Whistling Thrush, Rail-babbler, Long-tailed & Green Broadbill, Sultan Tit, Garnet, Malayan Banded, Blue-headed and seven other possible species of pitta, the Whitehead’s trio consisting of a Bornean endemic broadbill, trogon and spiderhunter, Fruithunter, Everett's Thrush, Crested Fireback, Black Baza, Storm's Stork, Blue Nuthatch, Blyth's & Gould's Frogmouth, Great Slaty Woodpecker, Bornean & Black-throated Wren-Babbler, the highly sought-after Bornean Bristlehead (the latter is usually placed in its own monotypic family) and even the mythical Bornean Ground Cuckoo!
+Some of the star birds of this tour include the impressive Great Argus, huge Helmeted & Rhinoceros Hornbills, Malayan Whistling Thrush, Rail-babbler, Long-tailed & Green Broadbill, Sultan Tit, Garnet, Malayan Banded, Blue-headed and seven other possible species of pitta, the Whitehead’s trio consisting of a Bornean endemic broadbill, trogon and spiderhunter, Fruithunter, Everett's Thrush, Crested Fireback, Storm's Stork, Blue Nuthatch, Blyth's & Gould's Frogmouths, Great Slaty Woodpecker, Bornean & Black-throated Wren-Babbler, the highly sought-after Bornean Bristlehead (the latter in its own monotypic family) and even the mythical Bornean Ground Cuckoo!

 We will bird along forest trails, from rainforest canopy walkways, boardwalks through mangrove forests and from boats as we cruise along jungle rivers.
 Join us for this memorable experience as we explore the fantastic riches of tropical Southeast Asia.

-moderate pace, walking on forest trails mostly undemanding but some longer hikes
+moderate pace, walking on forest trails can be undemanding, some longer hikes Accommodation

-Giant Rafflesia (world’s largest flower), canopy walkways, river boat cruises, Mt.
-Kinabalu, pristine lowland forest
+Giant Rafflesia (world’s largest flower), canopy walkways, river boat cruises, Mount Kinabalu, pristine lowland forest Photographic Opportunities